enkidevs/curriculum/web/styling/practical-css/the-difference-between-display-none-and-visibility-hidden.md

 ## Practice

-Which of those properties won’t preserve the space allocated for the element?
+Which of those properties won't preserve the space allocated for the element?

 ???